-The RockShox Pike Air is probably our favourite trail fork of the past few years.
-It seemed an odd fork when it appeared four years ago, but now this tough trail bulldog is in its element.
+The RockShox Pike seemed an odd fork when it appeared four years ago, but now this tough trail bulldog is in its element.

-Like the RockShox Revelation, there are times when you can outrun the ‘Motion Control’ damping on successive hits and end up bouncing a bit, but overall consistency is superb.
+Like the RockShox Revelation, there are times when you can outrun the ‘Motion Control’ damping on successive hits and end up bouncing a bit, but overall consistency and reliability is superb.

 If you’re really worried, we’ve heard good things about the new Push upgrade damping, available from Tim Flook's TF Tuned outfit.

 Pricing is actually higher than it used to be, but we don’t know anyone who’s regretted buying a Pike.
 If £500 is too much, coil versions are cheaper and smoother (but heavier).